Augsburg Railway Park: The site

 In 1906 the Royal Bavarian State Railways built two roundhouses with turntables south of the Augsburg Hauptbahnhof (Augsburg Central Station).
 On the area surrounding the Railway Park are further buildings (workshops, washdown areas, wheelset repair workshops and accommodation for the locomotive crews) belonging to the former repair shop together with trackage and a signal box.
 In the Second World War the area was largely spared from bomb damage, even on the devastating night of bombing from 25 to 26 February 1944 on Augsburg, during which the main station and station yard were badly damaged or destroyed.
-After the war the Deutsche Bahn AG used the site until about 1990.
+After the war the Deutsche Bundesbahn used the site until about 1990.
 Since 1996 the roundhouse has been placed under historical building protection.
 The owner of the site is the Aurelis Real Estate GmbH & Co.KG.